Specifications of a Cellular Modem

 For example, the Inseego MiFi X Pro has different versions designed for Verizon or T-Mobile that support different cellular bands.
 And, the Netgear Nighthawk M6 has models specifically for AT&T and an "all carrier" unlocked model.

-Additionally, many non-branded and fully unlocked devices on the market can successfully work on multiple carriers without any hassles - though you might miss out on some performance and coverage if not all bands are supported.
+Additionally, many non-branded and fully unlocked devices on the market can work successfully on multiple carriers without any hassles—though you might miss out on some performance and coverage if not all bands are supported.

 For more on using carrier-specific devices on other networks: